Third Grade Expectations

-- Reading Log: Read chapter book for a minimum of 20 minutes each weekday evening.
+- Reading Log: Read chapter book for a minimum of 20-30 minute, Monday-Thursday, from a chapter book at his or her reading level.
 More is best!
 Student fills in title and pages read.
 Parent signs at bottom for accountability.

 - Homework from an absence will be due two days after it is sent home.